StackExchange/dnscontrol/docs/_providers/digitalocean.md

 ## Limitations

-- Digialocean DNS doesn't support `;` value with CAA-records ([DigitalOcean documentation](https://www.digitalocean.com/docs/networking/dns/how-to/create-caa-records/))
+- Digitalocean DNS doesn't support `;` value with CAA-records ([DigitalOcean documentation](https://www.digitalocean.com/docs/networking/dns/how-to/create-caa-records/))
-- No support for TXT records with multiple strings, as the API prevents espacing quotes.
+- While Digitalocean DNS supports TXT records with multiple strings, their implementation is lacking.
+It does not support strings that include double-quotes nor many long strings.
+The length limits may restrict your ability to use very long DKIM or SPF records.